 Dice the chicken breast into 25 pieces.
-Roll every pieces into beaten egg, then into almond meal until fully coated.
+Roll every piece into beaten egg, then into almond meal until fully coated.

-Fry the chicken 4-5 minutes on both sides until golden and crispy.
+Fry the chicken for 4-5 minutes on both sides until golden and crispy.

 Cool down on a plate covered with absorbent paper to remove the excessive oil used while frying the chicken.

 Place each parmesan cups into the muffin tin - it makes the filling easier but you can also place them on a plate if preferred.
-Garnish with shredded romaine lettuce, halves cherry tomatoes, yogurt dressing and end up with the crispy chicken.
+Garnish with shredded romaine lettuce, halved cherry tomatoes, yogurt dressing, and end up with the crispy chicken.

-Serve while the chicken is hot to add crispiness to each bites.
-If too much dressing serve as a side as a dip.
+Serve while the chicken is hot to add crispiness to each bite.
+If too much dressing serves as a side as a dip.